mepatterson/api-benchmarks/README.md

 I initially wrote two `Item.random()` methods, one for MySQL/ActiveRecord and one for MongoDB/Mongoid.
 After realizing some issues with the Mongoid ODM and concurrency via EventMachine, I had to write a third method for testing against MongoDB using the Moped lower-level wire protocol interface, since Mongoid wasn't going to cut it in that setup.

 In the case of the MongoDB `random()`, I added a `randomizer` field to every document.
-This field contains an integer, evenly distributed across the documents and indexed, as a way of segmenting the 1,000,000 doc collection so picking a random one actually involves first picking a random segment and then randomly choosing one record in that segment.
+This field contains an integer from a defined range, evenly distributed across the documents and indexed, as a way of segmenting the 1,000,000 doc collection so picking a random one actually involves first picking a random segment and then randomly choosing one record in that segment.
 Even with two Mongo queries, this is much, much faster than trying to use `skip()` across all one million records.
 This is very close to what the 10gen guys actually recommend you do for random MongoDB record selection.

 In the case of the MySQL/ActiveRecord queries, I had a similar problem: it's inadvisable to randomly sort a MySQL query on a large table.
 So, again, I used a trick of randomly picking a row id from within the known min..max range of all ids in the table.